Deepikha31/AI-in-film-editing-LEV-AI-/README.md

 # AI in Film Editing – Emotion-Driven Cinematic Montage

-This project explores how **rule-based artificial intelligence systems** can be used to support creative decision-making in film editing.
-The system focuses on **emotion-aware cinematic montage generation**, where editing rhythm, pacing, and sequencing are adapted to convey different psychological states such as anxiety, memory recall, and emotional neutrality.
+This project investigates how **artificial intelligence principles can be applied to creative film editing**, with a focus on emotion-aware cinematic montage design.
+The system explores how editing rhythm, sequencing, and temporal structure can be algorithmically adapted to represent different psychological and emotional states.

-Rather than relying on data-heavy machine learning models, this project demonstrates a **deterministic creative AI approach**, in which cinematic rules encode emotional intent.
+Rather than using data-intensive machine learning models, the project adopts a **rule-based creative AI approach**, where cinematic editing rules are explicitly designed to encode emotional intent.
+This choice emphasizes transparency, creative control, and responsible use of AI in artistic workflows.
-The goal is to show how AI can function as a **creative collaborator**, assisting filmmakers and storytellers without replacing human authorship.

 ---

 ## Main Evaluation File
 - **AI_in_Film_Editing.ipynb**

+The Jupyter Notebook serves as the **single source of truth** for evaluation and presents the complete system in a structured, narrative format.

 ---

-## Project Overview

-The Jupyter Notebook presents a complete end-to-end system design, including:
+## What the Notebook Covers

 - **Problem Definition & Objective**
-  Identifying the lack of emotion-aware logic in automated video editing tools.
+  Motivation for emotion-aware editing in automated and AI-assisted film workflows.

 - **Selected Project Track**
   Creative AI / Media Systems.

 - **Data Understanding & Preparation**
-  Use of short video clips as narrative fragments, with emotion treated as a symbolic input rather than inferred psychological data.
+  Use of short video clips as narrative fragments, with emotion treated as a symbolic input rather than inferred personal data.

 - **Model / System Design**
-  A rule-based montage architecture where different emotional states map to distinct editing strategies (e.g., interruptions, reversals, continuity).
+  A rule-based montage architecture mapping emotional states to distinct editing strategies (e.g., interruptions, reversals, continuity).

 - **Core Implementation**
-  Programmatic sequencing logic that assembles clips according to the selected emotional state.
+  Programmatic logic for assembling cinematic montages based on the selected emotion.

 - **Evaluation & Analysis**
-  Qualitative analysis of how editing patterns communicate emotional tone and narrative intent.
+  Qualitative analysis of how different editing patterns communicate emotional tone.

 - **Ethical Considerations & Responsible AI**
-  Discussion of creative agency, transparency, and the avoidance of emotion inference or psychological profiling.
+  Discussion of creative agency, transparency, and avoidance of psychological profiling.

 - **Conclusion & Future Scope**
-  Reflection on limitations and potential extensions, including richer emotional vocabularies and adaptive editing systems.
+  Reflection on limitations and potential extensions of emotion-aware editing systems.

 ---

 ## Execution Note

 Due to execution constraints in hosted notebook environments, video rendering is simulated using mock objects.
-The system logic, sequencing rules, and emotional mappings reflect the original MoviePy-based implementation developed during prototyping.
+The system logic and sequencing rules reflect the original MoviePy-based implementation developed during prototyping.